sujaykundu777/devlopr-jekyll/README.md

 -  Image Gallery Support

+## Using Docker :

+Building the Image :

+`docker build -t my-devlopr-jekyll-blog .`

+Running the container :

+`docker run -d -p 4000:4000 -it --volume="$PWD:/srv/jekyll" --name "my_blog" my-devlopr-jekyll-blog:latest jekyll serve --watch`

+## Using Docker Compose :

+### Development :

+You can run the app in development mode : (your changes will be reflected --watch moded)

+Serve the site at http://localhost:4000 :

+`docker-compose -f docker-compose-dev.yml up --build --remove-orphans`

+### Production :

+You can run the app in production mode : (your changes will be reflected --watch moded)

+Serve the site at http://localhost:4000 :

+`docker-compose -f docker-compose-prod.yml up --build --remove-orphans`

 ## Contributions:

 Contributions are more than just welcome.
 Fork this repo and create a new branch, then submit a pull request